Ria424/developers-animatesdk-docs/Frame_object/Frame14.md

 #### Usage

-*Frame.isMotionObject()*
+Frame.isMotionObject()

 #### Description

-Method; a Boolean value.
+Method; `boolean`; A boolean value.
 Lets you know whether the current selection is a motion object.

 #### Example